 - Typically less than 45 years old, candidates are expected to have sustained outstanding productivity over several years, resulting in a significant contribution to their chosen field.
 They are expected to continue a successful career

-*ESC Working Groups of the Council on Basic Cardiovascular Science:
+- Candidates must be members of the Council on Basic Cardiovascular Science

 Candidates can only apply via the online application form (the link will be available when applications re-open for 2021).

 The pdf application file you will attach to your e-form should consist of a bio-sketch of:

-NB: All details, including the cover letter, should be provided in ONE pdf you will attach to your online application form.
+NB: All details should be provided in ONE pdf you will attach to your online application form.

 The selection committee will consist of members of the CBCS.

-Applicants are typically notified of the outcome by mid-July.
+Applicants will be notified of the outcome by September.